TRManderson/trm.io/_posts/2016-12-18-overview-of-python-types.md

 ## Final Thoughts

 While throughout this post I've been using Python 3 examples, this all works on Python 2 (though advanced metaprogramming features aren't going to work out as expected).
-If you want to start using `typing` in your python code, go check out [the module documentation](https://docs.python.org/3/library/typing.html), and the [`mypy` documentation](http://mypy.readthedocs.io/en/latest/).
+If you want to start using `typing` in your Python code, go check out [the module documentation](https://docs.python.org/3/library/typing.html), and the [`mypy` documentation](http://mypy.readthedocs.io/en/latest/).

 Also, if you want to know more about type systems, [the Wikipedia article on them](https://en.wikipedia.org/wiki/Type_system) is a great start.
 The maths behind type systems gets pretty crazy interesting, you'll likely see some more about it on here in the future.